Universal limit theorem for rough differential equations driven by controlled rough paths: Rough differential equations driven by controlled rough paths

-\begin{proof} Let $\tau$ be as in Theorem~\ref{thm:2}.
-Notice that $\tau$ does not depend on the initial condition $Y_0$.
+but not on the current value \(Y_a\) of the solution at the restarting time.
+Hence the local solution can be iterated finitely many times to obtain a solution on the whole interval \([0,T]\).
 By Theorem~\ref{thm:2}, we get a solution on $[0, \tau]$.
 Taking $Y_\tau$ as a new initial condition, we obtain a solution to~(\ref{eq:48+1}) on $[\tau, 2\tau]$ by Theorem~\ref{thm:2} again.
-Continuing this process, we conclude a solution $Y$ to~(\ref{eq:48+1}) on $[0, T]$ after finite steps. \end{proof}
+Continuing this process, we obtain a solution $Y$ to~(\ref{eq:48+1}) on $[0, T]$ after finite steps. \end{proof}